bhavsec/reconspider/README.md

 DNS MAP (URL) >> vulnweb.com
 ```

-**5. PORT SCAN**
+**5. METADATA**

-This option allows you to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.
+This option allows you to extract all metadat of the file.
 ```
-ReconSpider >> 5
+Reconspider >> 5
-PORT SCAN (URL / IP) >> vulnweb.com
+Metadata (PATH) >> /root/Downloads/images.jpeg
 ```

-**6. NS LOOKUP**
+**6. REVERSE IMAGE SEARCH**

-This option allows you to obtain information about internet servers.
-It finds name server information for domains by querying the Domain Name System.
+This option allows you to obtain information and similar image that are available in internet.
 ```
-ReconSpider >> 6
+Reconspider >> 6
-NS LOOKUP (URL) >> google.com
+REVERSE IMAGE SEARCH (PATH) >> /root/Downloads/images.jpeg
+Open Search Result in web broser?
+(Y/N) : y
 ```

 **7. HONEYPOT**